hirosystems/platform-template-fundraising-dapp/README.md

 1. Ensure you have real STX tokens for deployment and transaction costs
 2. Update your deployment configuration to target Mainnet
 3. Deploy your contracts through the Platform dashboard
-4. Call `fundraising.initialize-campaign` on-chain
-5. Update your frontend environment variables to point to Mainnet
+4. Update your frontend environment variables to point to Mainnet
-6. Launch your application and begin processing real transactions!
+5. Launch your application and begin processing real transactions!

 Remember: Mainnet deployments are permanent and involve real cryptocurrency transactions.
 Double-check all contract code and frontend integrations before deploying to Mainnet.